microfast-ch/rea/README.md

   -o, --output string     output document (default "document.odt") -t, --template string   template document (default "template.ott"
 ```

+We currently support ODF and OOXML text files.
+For ODF files the input can be the text `.odf` or the template `.ott` format,
+the result will be a `.odf` file in both cases.
+For OOXML the input file needs to be a `.docx` and the output file will be a `.docx` aswell.

 ## Future work
 As you may notice, this project is still in development.
 The following points